 As the holidays loom, are you stressing out about all the gifts you have to buy and how much they'll cost?

-One of the best things you can do is to sit down with your family and communicate, by phone or Facebook, well before the holidays and explore ground rules.
+One of the best things you can do is to talk with your family well before the holidays about how to celebrate.
+Your discussion might include: